chennlang/js-analyzer/README.md

 },
 ```

-#### 2.Enter npm run js-analyzer in the console and visit http://localhost:8088/ to see it.
+#### 2. Enter "npm run js-analyzer" in the console and visit http://localhost:8088/ to see it.

 ```shell
 npm run js-analyzer
 # Service started：http://localhost:8088/
 ```

-## Configuration file
+## Configuration File

-An analysis service can be quickly started through the above command, but the overall structure of each project is different.
-If you want js-analyzer to analyze better and more accurately, you need to configure some necessary information.
+You can quickly start an analysis service using the above commands.
+However, each project's overall architecture is different, so if you want "js-analyzer" to be better and more accurate, you need to configure some necessary information.

-To specify a configuration file, you only need to modify the above startup command
+To specify the configuration file, simply modify the start command as follows

 ```json
 "scripts": {